flutter/flutter/.github/ISSUE_TEMPLATE/BUG.md

 ---
-name: I am having difficulty installing Flutter or getting it to work
+name: I have a problem with my Flutter application.
-about: You have run into problems while downloading or installing Flutter, or the "flutter" tool is crashing, or you are running into some other issue before even being able to use "flutter run".
+about: You are writing an application with Flutter but a widget is rendering incorrectly, the application is crashing, there's an exception in the logs, a widget is behaving badly, or some other such problem is manifesting.

 ---